KETC: Programming

+Some of the programs produced by KETC for national distribution include selected episodes of Inside/Out and Today in Chess, produced in cooperation with the Saint Louis Chess Club.
+The station also produced The Letter People, an instructional program about reading, which was seen on many PBS and educational television stations in the mid-1970s, as well as A Time for Champions, an hour-long documentary chronicling the Saint Louis University soccer dynasty of the 1960s and 1970s; and Homeland, a miniseries examining the topic of immigration in the United States.
+Local programming is highlighted by magazine series Living St. Louis, early-childhood focused Teaching in Room 9, and current affairs show Donnybrook, a weekly panel discussion featuring area media personalities airing on Thursday nights.

+Technical information

+Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-KETC shut down its analog signal, over VHF channel 9, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 39.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 9.
+KETC shut down its analog signal, over VHF channel 9, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 39, using virtual channel 9.